 Many in today’s democratic set up will discover that the title “King” does not register too well.
 Hence they feel that a better image of today’s Feast is achieved by presenting it as the Feast of Christ the Leader.
 Leadership is the theme of the feast day Mass, as we have seen in the different readings and it is an important theme for us, as Christians, to consider.
 All of us some time or other would like to think of ourselves as leaders.
 If we listen to the average conversation and we find that there is little done by others that we could have done better.
 Jesus certainly knew the oppressive nature of secular kings and in contrast to them he connected his role as king to humble service, and commanded his followers to be servants as well.
 In other passages of Scripture, his kingdom is tied to his suffering and death.
 While Christ is coming to judge the nations, his teachings spell out a kingdom of justice and judgment balanced with radical love, mercy, peace, and forgiveness.
 When we celebrate Christ as King, we are not celebrating an oppressive ruler, but one willing to die for humanity and whose loving-kindness endures forever.

-The institution of the feast of the Kingship of Christ was intended to be a rallying call to all Christians to acknowledge the Sovereignty of Christ not only over Christians but also on all creation.
 In the first reading we have David anointed king of Israel by Samuel the Prophet.
 But Saul, though side lined by God already, refuses to step aside.
 This led to a prolonged struggle between them and finally ends when Paul took his own life in a battle with the Philistines.
 With Saul dead, all the tribes come to David in Hebron.
 God now sends David to Hebron and there he draws his inspiration from the glory days of Israel’s origins.
 The tribes of Israel express their own conviction that David’s appointment as King comes from God.
 David makes an agreement with them before God, thus invoking Divine blessings on his reign.
 Those tribes once loyal to Saul accept this divine appointment of David and affirm that he is the Shepherd of Israel.
 Shepherd was a traditional title for a king and in Israel it was also a title for God.
 Thus at this point of his life, David was their shepherd on behalf of Yahweh and the king was called upon to rely on God.

 In the Gospel we are given a very different picture indeed.
 Twice in the passage, Jesus is referred to as the King of the Jews.
 Two other times he is called the Messiah.
 All these references are directed to Jesus as he hung on the cross and they are all made in mockery of him.
 Here we are presented with a man being executed in shame and ignominy, bleeding and battered on a cross, one of the cruellest and degrading punishments ever devised.
 Over his head are the mocking words: “This is the King of the Jews.”
 To every human imagination he does not look like a king.
 People are watching him die on the cross, as the leaders, soldiers and people too consider him a fraud and a failure.
 The test they are using is the challenge that if he is truly the king and messiah why he does not save himself and come down the cross.
 This indeed is the challenge before him of an earthly king like Caesar and a spiritual king like Jesus.
 Certainly we prefer those triumphant pictures where Jesus wears a crown and an expensively embroidered cloak with a sceptre in his hand as he looks down benignly on his subjects.
 The Church has chosen quite a different picture for today’s feast.
 It is to help us wake up out of our complacency and to become more aware of how Jesus came to be our King and what he expects from his subjects.
 The kingdom of God is about service, sacrifice and love.